Certified-Turtle/EGL314_TeamE/README.md

 ## 1. Setup
 ---
 ## 1.1 Create Conda environment
-The Conda environment acts as a dedicated workshop for our 'Whack-a-Ghost' game, ensuring that the specific versions of OpenCV, MediaPipe, and other tools you need are kept isolated so they don't crash or conflict with other projects on your computer.
+The Conda environment acts as a dedicated workshop for our 'Phantom Sweep' game, ensuring that the specific versions of OpenCV, MediaPipe, and other tools you need are kept isolated so they don't crash or conflict with other projects on your computer.

 ### 1.2 Install this in your terminal
 ```bash